 If a customer's property is damaged during a pour, it could bury your business in debt.
 Concrete contractor insurance can help cover legal fees, medical payments, the cost of replacing stolen equipment, and other financial losses.

-These policies provide coverage for common risks of concrete businesses.
+These insurance policies cover common risks of concrete businesses.

-This policy covers the most common risks, such as a lawsuit over concrete tracked across a client’s floor.
-Bundle with property insurance for savings in a business owner’s policy.
+A general liability policy covers basic third-party risks, such as a lawsuit over concrete tracked across a client’s floor.
+Bundle it with commercial property insurance for savings in a business owner’s policy (BOP).

-This policy covers third-party injuries and property damage caused by concrete company vehicles, as well as repairs to vehicles damaged by weather or vandalism.
+This policy covers third-party injuries and property damage caused by concrete company vehicles.
+Each state sets its own requirements for auto liability coverage.

 This policy can pay for repair or replacement of a concrete contractor’s tools if they are lost, stolen, or damaged.
-More valuable equipment may require inland marine insurance.
+It's a type of inland marine insurance.